foureyes/csci-ua.0480-spring2017-008/homework/deploy.markdown

 4. Find your NetID in the table
 	* The port number listed is for your express application
 	* Write this number down... you'll use this in a later step
+    * Your server's domain will be listed
+    * Write this down; you'll need it to connect via ssh!

 </section>

-### Part 2: Logging in to i6 and prepping your home directory
+### Part 2: Logging in to cims and prepping your home directory

 <section markdown="block">

-We'll be using ssh, a commandline tool that allows you to login to and run commands on a remote server, to access i6.
-Of course, you'll need an i6 account first before you can login, soooo...
+We'll be using ssh, a commandline tool that allows you to login to and run commands on a remote server, to access your server.
+You'll need an "cims" account to log in to any of these compute/assignment servers.
+You _should_ have one already created for you.

-1. If you've never logged in to i6 before or if you don't remember your i6 password...
-	1. Retrieve the new password you'll use to log in to i6 by going to [https://cims.nyu.edu/webapps/password](https://cims.nyu.edu/webapps/password) ...and entering your netid and password
+1. You can retrieve your credentials by going to [https://cims.nyu.edu/webapps/password](https://cims.nyu.edu/webapps/password) first
+    * use your netid to log in
+    * save the credentials that you receive
+    * if you need to reset your password, you can go to [https://cims.nyu.edu/webapps/password/reset](https://cims.nyu.edu/webapps/password/reset)
-	2. If you receive an error saying that your account does not exist, email helpdesk@cims.nyu.edu ... and cc me on your correspondence so that I'm aware that you're having account issues
+	* if you receive an error saying that your account does not exist, email helpdesk@cims.nyu.edu ... and cc me on your correspondence so that I'm aware that you're having account issues
-	3. Otherwise, use the i6 password that you received to for the next step
-2. Attempt to login to i6 by using ssh (replace <code>your_net_id</code> with your _actual_ net id, all lowercase):

-	<pre><code>ssh your_net_id@i6.cims.nyu.edu</code></pre>
+2. To access your assigned server, you must first ssh to `access.cims.nyu.edu`... and then from there, ssh to your _actual_ server:
+    * `ssh your_username@access.cims.nyu.edu`
+    * `ssh your_username@your_assigned_server` (
 3. Once you've logged in, create the following directories in your home directory:
 	* <code>var/log</code> a directory to dump your application logs
 	* <code>usr/local/lib</code> to store all of your "global" node modules